 Prerequisite: Permission of department The effects of alcohol and other drugs, as well as the effects of addiction in general, on the individual, family, and society are presented.
-Individual, familial, and societal attitudes and the reinforcement of drinking and drug use are examined.
+Individual, familial, and societal attitudes, and the reinforcement of drinking and drug use, are examined.
 Basic knowledge and attitudes that are prerequisite to the development of competency in the professional treatment of substance use disorders are stressed.
-COUN 552/Substance Abuse Education and Prevention 3 cr.
+COUN 552/Prevention Strategies for Schools and Communities 3 cr.
 Prerequisite: Permission of department This course will help provide the groundwork for the prevention professional to implement a comprehensive program, supported by scientifically based prevention principles, that includes measurable goals, objectives, timelines, and an evaluative process.
-Prevention theory and strategies for educating the public about alcohol and other drug use, misuse, and abuse will be presented.
+Prevention theory and strategies for educating the public about risk and resiliency factors associated with youth behaviors will be presented.
+Although there will be a focus on the prevention of drug and alcohol use, the course will also focus on other areas of risk for youth including gambling, eating disorders, suicide, Internet use and more.
 The role of media in substance abuse prevention will be addressed.
-This course will discuss various aspects of culture in a broader sense to help professionals understand the relevance of culture in prevention-program planning.
-COUN 553/Treating Substance Abuse and Co-Occurring Disorders (formerly COUN 550) 3 cr.
+This course will discuss various aspects of culture in a broader sense to help professionals understand the relevance of culture in prevention-program planning COUN 553/Treating Substance Abuse and Co-Occurring Disorders (formerly COUN 550) 3 cr.

 Prerequisite: Permission of department The purpose of this course is to facilitate the learning of specific techniques for counseling individuals and their families who are affected by substance abuse, chemical dependency and co-occurring disorders.
 An emphasis will be placed on strategies for addressing the full spectrum of substance abuse problems from problematic use to abuse to dependence and addiction, with specific attention given to increasing students' sensitivity to the diverse needs of substance abusing individuals who suffer from co-occurring medical and psychiatric disorders.
-The development of competency in the professional treatment of substance use and cooccurring disorders is stressed.
-COUN 554/Substance Awareness Coordination in the Schools Prerequisite: Permission of department This course addresses the needs of school personnel responsible for the coordination of substance awareness activities.
+The development of competency in the professional treatment of substance use and co-occurring disorders is stressed.
+COUN 554/Student Assistance Coordination in the Schools 3 cr.
+Prerequisite: Permission of department This course addresses the needs of school personnel responsible for the coordination of substance awareness activities.
 The issues of education, prevention, and intervention with school-age youth affected with alcohol and drug problems are investigated.
 Specific programs and techniques for the appropriate developmental levels of school-age youth will be addressed.
-Current curricula, specific counseling techniques, family involvement, and referral sources will be addressed in accordance with the framework of approved school policy.
-COUN 555/Differential Diagnosis and Treatment Planning 3 cr.
+Current curricula, specific counseling techniques, family involvement, and referral sources will be addressed in accordance with the framework of approved school policy COUN 555/Differential Diagnosis and Treatment Planning 3 cr.
 Prerequisite: Permission of department This course is designed to provide students with the introductory knowledge necessary for counselors to begin their work in diagnosing and planning treatment for clients suffering from mental disorders.
 This complex task requires that students have an understanding of psychopathology and the various mental disorders as defined in the current version of the Diagnostic and Statistical Manual of Mental Disorders.
 Students will learn how to make accurate multiaxial diagnoses and be able to describe its implications for treatment.
 The necessity of recognizing cultural considerations throughout the assessment and treatment process will be reviewed.
 COUN 560/Counseling Girls and Women 3 cr.